Brazilian Grand Prix: Rumours of a return to Rio de Janeiro

 In spring 2019, Jair Bolsonaro, the President of Brazil, announced that the Brazilian Grand Prix would move back to Rio de Janeiro.
 Because the Jacarepaguá circuit had been demolished to make way for the construction of facilities for the 2016 Summer Olympics, a new circuit was to be built in the Deodoro neighborhood of Rio de Janeiro.
 However, this was denied by Formula One's commercial manager Sean Bratches.

 In November 2020 a deal was signed which would see Formula One continue to race at Interlagos until 2025, albeit under the title of São Paulo Grand Prix.
 This was the first time that the race had been known as the São Paulo Grand Prix.
 The race's contract was suspended in January 2021.
 Also in January 2021, with official confirmation in February 2021, the newly elected Mayor of Rio de Janeiro, Eduardo Paes, confirmed that the plans for the construction of the new circuit at Deodoro were scrapped, with the promise of finding a new suitable place for its construction.

 Formula 1 drivers also expressed their concern for the environment about the project and Lewis Hamilton said, ‘I don’t think it’s a smart move.
 There is a global crisis with deforestation.’

+Ultimately, the Brazilian Grand Prix continues to be held in São Paulo, with the current contract for Interlagos set to expire in 2030.